llm-bible/llm-bible.github.io/_publications/cho2019contrastive.markdown

 bibkey: cho2019contrastive
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1911.03047"}
-tags: ['Agentic', 'Model Architecture', 'Tools', 'Reinforcement Learning', 'Pretraining Methods', 'Attention Mechanism']
+tags: ['Agentic', 'Tools', 'Model Architecture', 'Reinforcement Learning', 'Attention Mechanism', 'Pretraining Methods']
 ---
 Multi-document question generation focuses on generating a question that covers the common aspect of multiple documents.
 Such a model is useful in